 Mondays, 2:00 p.m., Doc Bryan 119, starting February 6, 2023

 Do you struggle with making friends or building relationships?
 Is it hard for you to know what to say in social situations or how to react to others?Come to this group to learn skills to help in social situations.

 There are no session limits for group counseling and it's free to all students.
 There is no sign-up required and drop-ins are welcome.

 Joining a group of strangers may sound intimidating at first, but group therapy provides benefits that individual therapy may not.
 Group members are almost always surprised by how rewarding the group experience can be.
 Groups can act as a support network and a sounding board.
 Other members of the group often help you come up with specific ideas for improving a difficult situation or life challenge, and hold you accountable along the way.
 See http://www.apa.org/helpcenter/group-therapy.aspx for more information about group counseling.

-Workshops will be provided, including such topics as stress management, test anxiety, depression, sexual assault awareness and prevention, time management, communication skills, and others.
-Please contact us at 968-0329 if you are interested in arranging a workshop for your group or class.
+Presentations and other information sessions include such topics as stress management, test anxiety, depression, sexual assault awareness and prevention, time management, communication skills, and others.
+Please contact us at 968-0329 if you are interested in arranging a presentation for your group or class.
 We request that two week's notice is provided for presentation requests.

 ATU Counseling Services focuses on short-term counseling services for students, so we are happy to assist students and employees with finding a longer term or specialized treatment as needed.
 A list of community counseling and psychiatry providers can be found here.
 There are also many free pamphlets on mental health issues available in the Health and Wellness Center.